 They are all DOLLARS IN THE BANKING SYSTEM.

-Deadly Innocent Fraudulent Misinterpretation #25: Only bank money creation ‘nets-out’.
+Deadly Innocent Misinterpretation #25: Only private-bank money creation ‘nets-out’.

 Fact: All money creation ‘nets-out’.

-Just like you, me, any household, or any business can pay back their debt, so can the federal gov’t.
+Just like you, me, any household, or any business (just like the nonfederal gov’t) can pay back their debt, so can the federal gov’t—even though the federal gov’t hasn’t done so since the gold-standard era officially ended in 1971.
 However, MMTers routinely misinterpret that as there being some perceived differences between federal-gov’t-sector money creation and nonfederal-gov’t (private) sector money creation.
-They usually do this to propagate a narrative that only more federal-gov’t money creation—that only more federal deficits—is the Fix-all (to their perceived problems).
+They usually do this to propagate a narrative that only more Almighty federal-gov’t money creation—that only more Almighty federal-gov’t deficits—is the Fix-all (to their perceived problems).

 Those that are fully-grasping MMT know that issuer solvency is basically the main difference between any money creation.
 For example, you are more likely to get your dollars back if you gave it to the issuer of dollars—like when investing in an interest-bearing term deposit at the Federal Reserve Bank (aka ‘buying a Treasury bond’):

-“If one wants to put the finest of points between the two, perhaps the only difference is default risk on the money created by each.
-In the end, the most overzealous exo/endo MMTers want to eliminate private bank credit.
+“If one wants to put the finest of points between the two, perhaps the only difference is the default risk on the money created by each.
+Sure, the federal gov’t has much more capacity to roll over its debt; but in the end, the most overzealous exo/endo MMTers want to eliminate private bank credit.
 Forgive them for they know not what they say, comrade.”—Charles ‘Kondy’ Kondak

 MMTers like to say that ‘bank credit’ (their pet name for private-sector money creation) ‘nets-out’ as if to imply that federal-gov’t money creation can’t.
 They are misinterpreting the difference between federal-gov’t money creation and private-sector money creation, which is, simply that, one creates ‘risk-free’ bonds, and the other, doesn’t.